Brussels Airlines

 €500

-Free check · 5 years (Belgium) · 6 years (UK routes) · 2–6 years (other EU countries) time limit · No fee unless you win
+Free eligibility check · 5 years (Belgium) · 6 years (UK routes) · 2–6 years (other EU countries) time limit · Fee disclosed before signature

 01We Know Brussels Airlines

-Brussels Airlines operates 45+ aircraft from its Brussels hub, serving 100+ destinations with a strong focus on Africa.
+Brussels Airlines operates a fleet of aircraft from its Brussels hub, serving destinations worldwide with a strong focus on Africa.
 The airline is part of the Lufthansa Group and a Star Alliance member.
 Brussels Airport's 2016 bombing attack and subsequent security enhancements have created lasting operational challenges.
 The airline's Africa routes are among the most valuable for EC261 claims due to distance and frequency of delays.

 Our Success Rate